 From the blue-flag beach to the spectacular Victorian pier and the beautiful surrounding countryside, there are lots of things to do in Cromer, making it a great place to base yourself for a few days on your coast road trip of Norfolk.

 Cromer & Around Highlights

 - Exploring Cromer Pier, a much treasured and loved heritage landmark along the Norfolk coast.
 You’ll find a theatre, RNLI lifeboat station and cafe perched along its 151m length.
 Wander along with an ice cream, fish for crabs, and enjoy the holiday feel.

-- Finding our about the RNLI history in Cromer at the Pier Head lifeboat station, the old lifeboat house at the foot of the Gangway and at the RNLI Henry Blogg Museum.
+- Finding out about the RNLI history in Cromer at the Pier Head lifeboat station, the old lifeboat house at the foot of the Gangway and at the RNLI Henry Blogg Museum.

 - Visiting the sublime National Trust Felbrigg Hall, a 17th century English country house.
-The unaltered house is known for its fine Jacobean architecture and gorgeous Georgian interior, as well as it’s stunning gardens, some of best in Norfolk.
+The unaltered house is known for its fine Jacobean architecture and gorgeous Georgian interior, as well as its stunning gardens, some of the best in Norfolk.

 - Popping along the coast to the neighbouring seaside town of Sheringham, once an old fishing village that now has a blue flag pebble beach, which is perfect for rock pooling.
 Sheringham is also home to the wonderful North Norfolk Railway, known as the Poppy Line, which holds themed events throughout the summer.

 - Exploring the pretty Georgian town of Holt, inland from Cromer.
 Why not travel there on the North Norfolk Railway by steam train from Sheringham?